leifmadsen/blog/content/post/2017-08-04-deploying-bifrost.md

 Moment of truth, time to run the Bifrost deployment.

-From your `droctogon-bifrost` directory, run the following command.
+From your `droctagon-bifrost` directory, run the following command.

 ```
 ansible-playbook -i inventory/staging/ site.yml